LorenzoPetite/simple-nn/README.md

 You will need a compiler which supports C++17.

 ##### cmake >= 3.9
+Unfortunately, many of the unix distributions do not include this version in their repositories.
+The easiest method to get the latest version is through pip.
 For this you may need to install pip.
-See [here](https://packaging.python.org/guides/installing-using-linux-tools/).
+See [here](https://packagingpython.org/guides/installing-using-linux-tools/).
 Then install virtualenv, create a virtualenv and activate the virtualenv.
 See [here](https://packaging.python.org/guides/installing-using-pip-and-virtualenv/).
 Finally, install cmake locally, inside the virtualenv:
 ```
 pip install cmake
 ```
-##### Python dev libraries
+##### Python dev libraries, numpy and matplotlib
 ```
-sudo apt install py-dev
+sudo apt-get install python-matplotlib python-numpy python2.7-dev
 ```

 ### Build